Videos

 When Tokyo Struck At Kingston |

-Episode #12: Katie Fortune was a girl of nine when an attempt was made by one of Tokyo’s spies to use her family farm on Puget Sound for covert surveillance of Puget Sound vessel traffic. |
+was made by one of Tokyo’s spies to use her family farm on Puget

 Bainbridge Connection |